aiguofer/gspread-pandas/README.rst

 time this is called for a specific key, you will have to authenticate through a text based OAuth prompt; this makes it possible to run on a headless server through ssh or through a Jupyter notebook.
-After this, the credentials for that user will be stored (by default in ``~/.google/creds``)and the tokens will be refreshed automatically any time the tool is used.
+After this, the credentials for that user will be stored (by default in ``~/.config/gspread_pandas/creds``) and the tokens will berefreshed automatically any time the tool is used.

 Users will only be able to interact with Spreadsheets that they have access to.